-For those people who have never been on a retreat here, bookings open three months before the start date of each retreat.
-Previous Bhavana Dhamma retreatants can book at any time.
+Bookings open two months before the start date of each weekend and long-weekend retreat and three months before the start date of the week-long retreat.
+If you have been on at least two retreats here before you can book at any time.
 Retreat dates and their booking opening times are found below.

 To apply for a retreat please carefully read through the information below and then fill in the online application form.
-Please be aware that spaces are limited to about nine.
+Be aware that spaces are limited to about eleven.

 For information on personal retreats please go here.